thunlp/OpenNE/README.md

 #### Embedding visualization

 To show how to apply dimension reduction methods like t-SNE and PCA to embedding visualization, we choose the 20 newsgroups dataset.
 Using the text feature, we built the news network by `kneighbors_graph` in scikit-learn.
 We uploaded the results of different methods in **t-SNE-PCA.pptx** where the colors of nodes represent the labels of nodes.
+A simple script is shown as follows:

+    cd visualization_example
+    python 20newsgroup.py
+    tensorboard --logdir=log/

+After running the tensorboard, visit `localhost:6006` to view the result.

 ## Comparisons with other implementations